Janzhuj/janzhuj.github.io/_posts/2023-10-19-Customer-Usage-Data-Analysis-for-the-FitBit-Fitness-Tracker.md

 ![Rplot-1-1](/figs/2023-10-19-FitBit-Fitness-Tracker/Rplot-1-1.jpeg)

 {% highlight r %}
-# Correlation drop the observations with "NA" on sleep related data
+# Correlation with sleep realted data (drop the observations with "NA" on sleep related data)
 data_corr_withsleep <- select(merged_daily_activity, TotalSteps:TotalTimeInBed, -TrackerDistance) %>% filter(!is.na(TotalTimeInBed))
 corrplot(cor(data_corr_withsleep))
 {% endhighlight %}

 ![Rplot-1-2](/figs/2023-10-19-FitBit-Fitness-Tracker/Rplot-1-2.jpeg)

 Based on the Correlation Plot, we can see that TotalSteps, TotalDistance (also with high correlation with TotalSteps, collinear), VeryActiveDistance, VeryActiveMinutes, and surprisingly, LightActiveDistance has a high positive correlation with Calories burned.
-We can surmised that as long as you walk longer distance or greater steps, it won't matter if it is intense or light activity.
+We can summarize that as long as you walk longer distance or greater steps, it won't matter if it is intense or light activity.

 {% highlight r %}
 # Relationship of Calories burned with TotalDistance and TotalSteps